cortex-lab/phy/docs/api.md

 ### phy.gui.Table

-A sortable table with support for selection.
-Derives from HTMLWidget.
+A sortable native Qt table with a compatibility API for legacy callers.

-This table uses the following Javascript implementation: https://github.com/kwikteam/tablejs This Javascript class builds upon ListJS: https://listjs.com/

 ---